jakevs/readmegenerator/README.md

   npm i
   ```
   ## Usage
-  It is an open project and everyone can contribute - please send and email requesting to be added as a contributor!
+  It is an open project and everyone can contribute!

   ## License
   License is MIT standard license.

   ## Contributing
-  this is an open source app - anyone can contribute
+  Please send an email if you wish to contribute.
   ## Tests
   To run tests, run the following command:
   ```